I’m Amie McCracken: editor, typesetter, and general all-around book nerd extraordinaire.

 I love helping books come into the world.
-I like exploring new technologies, and would much rather collaborate with you directly than work for a big publisher.
 I’m knowledgeable, detail-oriented, and efficient.
 And I love, love, love editing.

 I know what it’s like to be a writer.

 I know the publishing industry.
 I know story.
-I’ve been swimming in books my whole life and have experience of everything from vanity publishers to traditional publishers that you can draw on.
+I’ve been swimming in books my whole life and have experience of the spectrum from small publishers to traditional publishers that you can draw on.
 I’ve analyzed and critiqued hundreds of storylines, character arcs, narrative voices, and there’s always a writing book or two on my nightstand and a manuscript in progress on my laptop.

 Sometimes we all need a pair of outside eyes.
 I’m the person who can help you identify what’s wrong with your novel, and because I’m also a writer I know how to give straightforward commentary and praise.

 I’m an imaginist, with a lot of ideas floating around in my head and a long list of places still to visit.
-I’m fascinated by the little moments in life, whether they’re painful or perfect, exhilarating or dull, and I capture them in words and photographs.
-I’m rarely seen without a laptop full of words, a book, or my camera, and there’s a possibility I might be addicted to tea.
+I’m fascinated by the little moments in life, whether they’re painful or perfect, exhilarating or dull, and I capture them in words.
+I’m rarely seen without a laptop full of words or a book, and there’s a possibility I might be addicted to tea.